SAP-samples/ui5-typescript-walkthrough/steps/33/README.md

 ***

 ### Preview

 ![](https://sdk.openui5.org/docs/topics/loio21dd14c37b67473b817c8865f168f668_LowRes.png "A custom product rating control is added to the detail page")

 <sup>*A custom product rating control is added to the detail page*</sup>

+You can access the live preview by clicking on this link: [🔗 Live Preview of Step 33](https://sap-samples.github.io/ui5-typescript-walkthrough/step-33/test/mockServer-cdn.html).

+To download the solution for this step as a zip file, just choose the link here: [📥 Download Solution for Step 33](https://sap-samples.github.io/ui5-typescript-walkthrough/ui5-typescript-walkthrough-step-33.zip).

 ***